7th Annual MBA Program Rankings

 An MBA program is only as strong as the background of its professors.
 Some of the best business professors have a nice balance of industry experience and teaching in an academic setting.
 They have the ability to back their in-class lesson plans with real-world application.
 That is a powerful combination for someone entering the business field.
 Knowing that your professor is an industry influencer and has extensive teaching experience in the field of is a clear sign that a program delivers high-quality education.

 Start your research into the faculty strength of the best MBA programs you’re considering by looking into the number of full-time faculty the program employs.
-Indiana University Bloomington/Indianapolis campus has the highest number of full-time faculty of any MBA program – 322.
-Middlebury Institute of International Studies at Monterey, on the other hand, has only 4 full-time professors.
+Wilkes University campus has the highest number of full-time faculty of any MBA program – 1,000.
+Simmons University, on the other hand, has only 8 full-time professors.

 But the number of full-time professors is not all you should consider.
 A program without a large full-time faculty may have several part-time professors to help with the teaching load.
 You should also consider qualifications of the faculty, such as the percentage of professors who have a doctorate degree.